Greece: The island of Andros – 4 nights

 Day 1 - Arrival day

-Arrive in Andros, and be picked up by Stelios and taken to your accommodation on the other side of the island (included).
+Arrive in Andros, and be picked up by Sissy and taken to your accommodation on the other side of the island (included).

 Listed below is a menu of typical walks available on the island.
 We hope to add to these as time goes by.
 Allow enough spare days for swimmimg, sightseeing, etc. The walks can be done in any order.
 If you arrive early enough:

 The waterfall and the beach – Chora-Apikia-Gialia-Chora.
 A good first walk, it starts off on an excellent kalderimi up the hill to the north of the town (a relentless 300m climb, so you will get your legs and heart back in trim!), before crossing the stream to the village of Apikia (refreshments, even a swim in a hotel pool).
 Take a detour to a delightful waterfall before setting off to the lovely beach at Gialia.
 After a quick up-and-over you are back on the outskirts of Chora at Nimporio beach (sandy) for another swim and a drink in one of many beachside bars.
 Look out for the imposing white tower of one of the island's dovecotes overlooking the bay.
-(Easy-medium: 4 hrs, 11km, CUSs 500m)
+(Medium: 4 hrs walking (allow 5¼ hrs), 11 km (7 miles), CUSs 500m)

 Day 2 - The Monastery Circuit (Chora-Monastery-Chora)

 This longish day is one of great contrast, starting off in the hills to the north of Chora through the villages of Ipsilou, Lamira and lush Menites before crossing the central valley via an ancient bridge to start the strenuous climb to the Monastery of Panachradou.
 With luck there will be monks to guide you round, to see this wonderfully sited sanctuary, including the library and the chapel.
 Walk back down to follow the “Megalos Potamos” (Big River) back through the wetlands to the town.
-(Medium-hard: 5 hrs, 17km, 800m or easier options)
+(Medium-hard: 5 hrs walking (allow 6¾ hrs plus time for a monastery visit), 17 km (10½ miles), CUSs 800m or easier options)

 Day 3 - Chora to Korthi Bay

 A shortish walk, and one definitely worth the effort.
 Starting in the town, you cross the wetlands to climb the hillside opposite, to reach the village of Sineti.
 It then heads up the Dipomata valley, famous for its 22 (ruined) watermills, on a well-restored kalderimi, once the main route between Chora and the second town of Korthi.
-You pass the venetian Kastro, with views to the Aegean for those who want to make the climb, and the seamen’s village of Kochilos (stop for a coffee) before descending to the beach at Korthi – remember to take your bathers.
+You pass the Venetian Kastro, with views to the Aegean for those who want to make the climb, and the seamen’s village of Kochilos (stop for a coffee) before descending to the beach at Korthi – remember to take your bathers.
 There are cafés in Korthi, and taxis too.
-(Easy-medium: 4 hrs, 12km, CUss 600m)
+(Medium: 4 hrs walking (allow 5¼ hrs), 12 km (7½ miles), CUSs 600m)

 Day 4 - Batsi to Chora

 A monumental route across the island from sea to sea.
 Start off with a bus or taxi to the resort of Batsi.
 You climb immediately out of the village to a full 400m above sea level.
 The views from the path across the old port of Palaeopoli are stupendous, the ancient kalderimi on which you walk appears to be a feat of engineering, and it is with not a little relief that, after a good 3 hrs walking, you round the corner to start your traverse of the island.
 This is much easier, a gentle descent through the villages of the northern hillside, with views across the valley for most of the way.
 You descend finally into Chora after a full 6 hours of walking (probably a lot more after rests, diversions, picnic, photocalls etc!), but it is a magnificent route.
-(Hard: 6 hrs, 21km, CUSs 850m)
+(Hard: 6½ hrs walking (allow 8¾ hrs), 21 km (13 miles), CUSs 850m)

-Depart for home (Stelios will take you back to the port) or choose to spend further nights – maybe hire a car and explore the remainder of the island.
+Depart for home (Sissy will take you back to the port) or choose to spend further nights – maybe hire a car and explore the remainder of the island.

 ARRIVING BY AIR